Benefits & Stipends

 The department will reimburse the residents for education expenses incurred up to $3,000 during the course of their residency.
 Examples are:

-Residents must submit their travel request form and provide a written projected budget (registration, airfare and hotel costs) to the program coordinator.
 The same presentation topic can only be presented at ONE meeting throughout your residency.
 Once a paper is presented, a manuscript must be completed and submitted for publication before another presentation will be paid for by the department.

 The department may supplement and support residents at any meeting from which they receive a Travel Award.
 Residents must submit an award letter and the abstract and/or manuscript to the Program Director and Department Chairman for approval.